joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/13/us/coronavirus-briefing-what-happened-today-south-africa-omicron.html?searchResultPosition=6

 **Rising From the Antarctic, a Climate Alarm**\
 `Wilder winds are altering crucial currents.
 The sea is releasing ancient carbon dioxide.
-Vast ice sheets are melting from below.
+Vast ice shelves are melting from below.
 See why the experts are increasingly alarmed.`\
 https://nytimes.com/interactive/2021/12/13/climate/antarctic-climate-change.html?searchResultPosition=7

 **California is reinstating an indoor mask mandate.**\